Financing Graduate School

 - Office of Student Financial Aid Graduate Assistantship Opportunity (filled for 2014-15)

-- Graduate Tuition Scholarship—find more information at www.grad.uni.edu/assistantships
+- Graduate College Tuition Scholarship—find more information at www.grad.uni.edu/assistantships

-- Covers the cost of tuition each semester
+- Covers up to the cost of tuition each semester.
+Scholarship amounts may vary.

 - Does not cover student fees, books, or other expenses